 Children's Garden 2016

-The Children’s Garden – opening in Wellington Botanic Garden in 2016 – will fire the imagination of children and inspire adventures.
+The Children’s Garden – planned to open in 2016 – will fire the imagination of children and inspire adventures.

 It will be a fun and exciting place to learn about the plants that provide our food, clothes, houses and medicine.